Skip to content

 For the upcoming tax year, it'll be status quo, said Ayres.

-If demand is high to consider rebates on the stormwater fee, Ayre's said it's something the city could consider, "but there would be a bit of a cost impact to it."
+If demand is high to consider rebates on the stormwater fee, Ayre's said it's something the city could consider while reiterating the cost impact.

 To learn more about the way residents are billed for water and to read the proposed 2025 budget, visit the city's website